BitSat is an experimental communications satellite constellation by Dunvegan Space Systems (DSS) consisting of 24 3U CubeSats.

 Building on expertise in open-source software and democratized financial systems, Garzik launched this new company to capitalize on the rapidly emerging commercialization of space and advancements in technology platforms.
 Dunvegan specializes in distributed applications and computing solutions for the space based market, including Software-as-a Service (SaaS) platforms and financialization of space resources.

-The satellites are planned to be launched by Q4 2015 or Q1 2016.
+The satellites were planned to be launched by Q4 2015 or Q1 2016.
 Apparently the effort stalled.

 |Operator:||Dunvegan Space Systems|